 - Establish good communications between crew, event sponsor, AHJ, and fire service/EMS units.

-- Maintain crowd control, utilizing monitors and/or barriers.
+- Maintain crowd control, utilizing monitors and barriers.

-- Use all required personal protective equipment, especially protection for the head, eye, hearing, and foot.
+- Use all required personal protective equipment, especially head, eye, hearing, and foot protection.

 - Wear long-sleeved and long-legged clothing made of cotton, wool, or similar flame-resistant cloth.